What is comparable company analysis?

 Is it because it’s undervalued and a good buying opportunity?

-Or, is it because it has a much lower growth rate and requires more capex spending?
+Or, is it because it has a much lower growth rate and requires more CapEx spending?

 Even though Company A trades at a lower multiple, it might actually be “more expensive” than Company B!

-The is where the art of being a great financial analyst comes into play.
+This is where the art of being a great financial analyst comes into play.